 In fact, with her elaborate wigs and domineering presence, the Queen has become such a popular breakout star of Bridgerton that she will also be at the centre of a new spin-off TV series, also produced by Shondaland, which explores her younger years along with Lady Danbury and Violet Bridgerton.
 So, with that in mind, there is no better time to explore the true story of the real Queen Charlotte — who, if I say so myself, had a pretty fantastic name.

 One thing that Bridgerton gets right is the closeness of Queen Charlotte and King George III’s marriage, before his decline.
-With a sixty-year marriage, the pair were one of the most devoted Royal couples in history with only the current Queen of England and Prince Phillip having a longer marriage than them.
+With a sixty-year marriage, the pair were one of the most devoted Royal couples in history with only the late Queen of England and Prince Phillip having a longer marriage than them.

 Prior to King George III’s illness, the pair’s marriage was blissful and they “shared a happy life together,” according to the Historic Royal Palaces website.
 Official archives of letters by Queen Charlotte show her signing off as the King’s “very affectionate wife and friend.”